carpentries-incubator/scons-novice/episodes/06-variables.md

 LANGUAGE = "python"
 ```

+We place variables intended for use as configuration constants at the top of an SConstruct file so
+they are easy to find and modify.

 Similar to the SCons special substitution variables, we can define any number of per-task or
 per-builder substitution variables with keyword arguments.
 The same `${...}` substitution syntax
 tells SCons to replace a task action string variable with its value when SCons is run.